Introducing the Portfolio CMO, Part 3 of 3

 - Does the CBO of 3M bring bagels and coffee in every Monday morning?

-Part 3 of 3: Being a Portfolio CMO for a small distribution company
+Example 3: Being a Portfolio CMO for a small distribution company

 In a word, the difference between a Portfolio CMO and all other positions is fiduciary – the fiduciary responsibilities of employment.
 I work for a family owned distribution company.
 They aren’t large, but they are second generation, closing in on a 100-year history.
 My relationship with them started as a Marketing Consultant executing a tactic – a new website.
 But while they did indeed need a new site, what they needed most was a fundamental brand analysis, and strategies to create brand differentiation.

 In my case, as a Portfolio CMO, I created the company’s first annual marketing budget.
-I researched the competition, customers and market to find ways to bolster the brand – to determine what we wanted to say, to whom, for what purpose.
+I researched the competition, customers and market trends to find ways to bolster the brand – to determine what we wanted to say, to whom, for what purpose.
 Once the brand was refined, I wrote much of the new copy, hired an editor to check my work, hired an excellent designer, a Google Analytics expert, photographer, videographer, etc., – with no markup – and so far, the RESULT of my current tenure is significantly increased web traffic, phone inquiries and new business – all within budget, all paying for itself.

+At the start of this 3-part series, I pointed out that neither Google nor Linkedin believe there is such a thing as a Portfolio CMO, which is my current career.
+It is my hope that these blogs have helped the reader understand what the title means in the broader sense.
 I am a Marketing Consultant, Marketing Generalist, Marketing Manager, Creative Director, etc. I am the Portfolio CMO.
 The position is real.
 Small Businesses looking to bring long-term, consistent management to their marketing efforts need to add this option to their toolkits!

 *In this particular case, being a W-2 employee was not practical.
 However, in all other regards, the relationship is as described above.